avalon60/ctk_theme_builder/docs/installs-upgrades.md

 `~/CTkThemeBuilder/launchers`

 The generated launcher uses the interpreter from the currently running CTk Theme Builder session, so it is a practical way to create a clickable shortcut for the exact environment you are using.

+On Linux, the launcher generation step creates:

+- `ctk-theme-builder.sh` as the runner script
+- `ctk-theme-builder.desktop` as the desktop-entry file

+From the launcher result dialogue you can then:

+- copy the launcher path
+- install the desktop entry into your applications menu
+- create a desktop shortcut

+Some Linux desktop environments may still require you to use `Allow Launching` on the desktop shortcut before it behaves like a normal application launcher.

 ## Wrapper Scripts As A Convenience Option